kasjansmigielski/robinson_chat_app/README.md

-### The goal of the project was to implement RAG technology on a selected text.
+### The goal of the project was to implement RAG technology on a selected text

 For this purpose, the text of Robinson Crusoe was used, and all implementations were developed in the form of an application resembling a chatbot that answers